A delicious recipe for Strawberry Turnovers with a fresh strawberry filling and a flakey crust. Think of these like mini, portable strawberry pies!

-- Crimp the edge tightly closed, pinching a little bit of dough with the thumb and forefinger of one hand and using your index finger on the other hand to push a small notch into the pinched dough.
+- Crimp the edge tightly closed, pinching a little bit of dough with the thumb and forefinger of one hand and using your index finger, on the other hand, to push a small notch into the pinched dough.
 Continue pinching and notching all the way around until the crust is tightly crimped together.
-Repeat with remaining dough and filling.
-Transfer pies onto parchment lined baking sheet.
+Repeat with the remaining dough and filling.
+Save a tiny bit of pie dough for patching.
+Transfer pies onto a parchment-lined baking sheet.

-- Place in 400F oven for 25 minutes or until golden brown and puffed.
+- Bake!
+Place in a 400F oven for 20-25 minutes or until golden and puffed.

-- NOTES: If using store bought dough, unroll the dough on a floured surface, roll out with rolling pin from the center out, just a few times.
-Using a 6 inch rimmed bowl as template, press out 3 x 6 inch rounds from each roll of dough.
+NOTES: If using store-bought dough, unroll the dough on a floured surface, roll out with rolling pin from the center out, just a few times.
+Using a 6-inch rimmed bowl as a template, press out 3 x 6 inch rounds from each roll of dough.
 Combine the scraps into a ball, then divide into 3 balls and roll out into 3 more 6 inch disks ( for a total of 9 hand pies)